tpaschalis/tpaschalis.github.io/_posts/2021-07-17-mental-poker.markdown

 If you haven't read the paper yet (it takes no more than 5 minutes), here's the protocol steps for our two classic suspects, Bob and Alice.

 1) Bob and Alice agree on the encryption scheme.
 Each selects their key/passphrase, and creates their enryption/decryption function pairs *Eb/Db* and *Ea/Da*.
-The keys will remain secret until the end of the game, when they will be revealed to verify that no cheating has occured
+The keys will remain secret until the end of the game, when they will be revealed to verify that no cheating has occured.

 2) It's Bob's turn to deal, so he creates a new deck and encrypts all of the cards using his encryption function.
 He then shuffles the deck.